How Much Is a Lyft Accident Settlement in California?

 Traffic accidents in Southern California are scary enough.
 When your injury was suffered due to the carelessness of a Lyft driver, earning financial help just becomes more frustrating.
 Insurance companies and corporate lawyers for Lyft can quickly work to discredit you and your injury simply to save their employer money.

 Contact our law firm for a free case evaluation and strategy session for victims and their families.
-If you decide you’d like our law firm to represent your Lyft accident case, we don’t require any money upfront.
-Our law firm doesn’t earn any attorney fees unless we win your case.
+If you decide you’d like our law firm to represent your Lyft accident case, we don’t require any money up front.
+Our law firm doesn't earn any attorney fees unless we win your case.